b3b0/LinuxPatchChecker/README.md

 ## Run any command against one or many servers!
 ![command](https://i.imgur.com/MMWFDXv.png)
 # To Do
-- Attach gif of how it works
-- attach sample servers list
-- ability to have multiple hostnames
+- ability to have multiple hostnames if not using a .srvs file
-- grepping for number of updates available with a switch